The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Fiber: 3g

-Ultra-Low Net Carbs: At just 7g net carbs per serving, this keto chicken stir fry fits comfortably within a strict 20g daily keto limit — leaving plenty of room for the rest of your day.
-Most restaurant versions clock in at 30–45g carbs before you even pick up your chopsticks.
+Ultra-Low Net Carbs: At just 7g net carbs per serving, this keto chicken stir fry fits comfortably within a strict 20g daily keto limit, leaving plenty of room for the rest of your day.
+Most restaurant versions clock in at 30 to 45g carbs before you even pick up your chopsticks.

 High Protein for Satiety: Lean chicken breast delivers 28g of protein per serving, which is exactly the kind of macro that keeps afternoon hunger at bay.
-Pair it with the healthy fat from sesame oil and you’ve got a meal that keeps you full for hours.
+Pair it with the healthy fat from sesame oil and you have a meal that keeps you full for hours.

-Vegetable Volume Without the Carb Tax: Broccoli, snow peas, bell peppers, and carrots add genuine filling fiber — 3g per serving — without pushing net carbs into problem territory.
-You’re getting nutrients and bulk, not just empty macros.
+Vegetable Volume Without the Carb Tax: Broccoli, snow peas, bell peppers, and carrots add genuine filling fiber, 3g per serving, without pushing net carbs into problem territory.
+You are getting nutrients and bulk, not just empty macros.

-No Hidden Sugars: Takeout stir-fry sauces are loaded with sugar — sometimes 8–12g per serving.
+No Hidden Sugars: Takeout stir-fry sauces are loaded with sugar, sometimes 8 to 12g per serving.
 This version uses low-sodium soy sauce, fresh ginger, and garlic.
 The sauce gets its gloss from the natural starch in the vegetables, not a sugar syrup.

-Blood Sugar Stability: The protein-fat-fiber combination in this dish slows glucose absorption, which means a gentler rise after eating — something worth noting if you’re managing blood sugar alongside your keto goals.
+Blood Sugar Stability: The protein-fat-fiber combination in this dish slows glucose absorption, which means a gentler rise after eating, something worth noting if you are managing blood sugar alongside your keto goals.

 Takeout Chicken Stir-Fry vs. This Keto Version